yshavit/llm-notes/book/03-The-LLM/04-feedforward-network.md

 - The {dfn}`activation function` is a hyperparameter that's the same for every neuron in a given layer; it's basically just a line of code in the model.
 - The {dfn}`activations` are scalars that are computed at inference (and training), and are derived from the specific inputs (as well as the layer's learned parameters).

 In addition, throughout this book we've been using "activations" to refer to _any_ value that's derived from inputs during inference.
-The activations in this chapter are the origin of this term: the other activations are called that essentially as a metaphor to the ones this chapter explained.
+The activations in this chapter are the origin of this term: the other activations are called that essentially as a metaphor to the ones in this chapter.

 The term "activation" comes from the biological metaphor that I mentioned above was the inspiration for neural networks.
 Just as biological neurons fire in a living being in response to specific stimuli, so do the neurons in our FFN, thanks to the activation function.
 :::